Shock the Monkey: Music video

-The track is known for its bizarre and disturbing music video, written and directed by Brian Grant of MGMM Studios.
+The track is known for its bizarre and disturbing music video, written and directed by Brian Grant of MGMM Studios, and produced by Scott Millaney.
 The video was played heavily in the early days of MTV.
 It features Gabriel (in white face paint) and a frightened-looking capuchin monkey.
 Gabriel appears in two guises; one is as a businessman/CIA-MK-Ultra-type in a dark suit, and the other as a "modern primitive" shaman painted and dressed in white with geometric markings in black on his face.
 The video cuts between two rooms, each vaguely resembling an office.
 A movie projector plays zoo footage of a gibbon (technically, a lesser ape, not a monkey) in both rooms.
 As the video proceeds, events in the 'normal' (black suit) office become increasingly irregular and disturbing with objects in the room in increasing disarray.
 Gabriel displays increasing pressure, anger, and fear as the chaos occurs, at one point being restrained by three little people.
 The office footage is increasingly interspersed with black-and-white footage of Gabriel fleeing from something unknown in a wilderness, and a disoriented Gabriel in different settings including central London in what looks to be the office of a hospital.
-At the end of the video, the dark-suited Gabriel merges with the face-painted Gabriel.
-In the final shot, the two Gabriels' faces are superimposed over that of the gibbon.
+At the end of the video, the two Gabriels merge and the gibbon's face is superimposed over theirs.

 Releases

 "Shock the Monkey" was released as a 7-inch picture disc in addition to the 7-inch and 12-inch black vinyl singles.
 Club DJ remix service Hot Tracks crafted an 8:12 version that intersperses verses and choruses sung by Gabriel in German with the more familiar English lyrics.
 A seven-minute-long concert version of the song appears on Gabriel's album Plays Live (1983).
-It is also included on the compilation albums Greenpeace (1985), Shaking the Tree (1990) and Hit (2003).
+It is also included on the compilation albums Greenpeace (1985), Shaking the Tree: Sixteen Golden Greats (1990) and Hit (2003).
 The music video appears on the DVD compilation Play (2004).

 Earth Day version

-On 22 April 2022, a previously-unreleased alternate mix of "Shock The Monkey" was exclusively released for download on Bandcamp under the title "Shock the Monkey (EarthPercent x Earth Day Mix)".
+On 22 April 2022, a previously unreleased alternate mix of "Shock the Monkey" was exclusively released for download on Bandcamp under the title "Shock the Monkey (EarthPercent x Earth Day Mix)".
 Put out as a tribute to Earth Day 2022, proceeds from the download were donated to the environmentalist organization EarthPercent, as part of a project where Gabriel and several other artists donated exclusive and rare material.
+This version reached number eight on Billboard's Rock Digital Song Sales chart.